FairwindsOps/insights-docs/docs/configure/admission/configuration.md

 ---
 meta:
   - name: description
-    content: The Admission Controller can be further configured using Helm.
-To see the full list of options, check out the Insights Admission Helm chart
+    content: "The Admission Controller can be further configured using Helm.
+To see the full list of options, check out the Insights Admission Helm chart"
 ---
 # Helm
 The Admission Controller can be further configured using Helm.
 To see the full list of options,